-Police kill Los Angeles man they say took a hostage after a violent crime spree
+Los Angeles police fatally shoot an armed man they said had taken a hostage after a violent crime spree

 "At that point, we knew we had a hostage situation," police said.
 LAPD personnel monitoring the windows of the building could also see "the suspect holding a gun to the hostage's head."

-Believing the suspect's actions were "already incredibly violent" and fearing he would kill the hostage, police said they sent the SWAT team into the building.
+Believing the suspect's actions were "already incredibly violent" and fearing he would kill the hostage, a SWAT team was sent into the building, police said.
 The incident ended in an officer-involved shooting, police said.

 The suspect was pronounced dead at the scene, where police said they also recovered a gun.